Trustees

 Fun Fact: Margherita hails from a long line of book lovers and Forbush Library advocates with her mother serving as former Children’s Librarian and Library Director and her brother serving as a trustee.

-Kim Caisse, Recording Secretary
+Kim Caisse, Chair

 Committees on BOT: Advocacy and Outreach, Curatorial, Policy